iiinnniii/elevation-app/README.md

 ## Dependencies

-There's no need to install the following dependencies when working within the Dev Container.
-All you need is Docker Desktop.
+You do not need to install the following dependencies on your local system when working within the Dev Container.
+All necessary dependencies will be automatically installed when the Dev Container is started, as long as you have Docker Desktop set up.

 If you already have the following dependencies installed, then you can start using the App without the Dev Container.
 However, it is highly recommended to use the Dev Container for various reasons, such as isolation, cross-platform compatibility, and serving as a source of trust in case of conflicts.